Fetterman buys Cameo of “Jersey Shore” star for Mehmet Oz

 The video was released on Fetterman’s Twitter account.
 It’s not clear if Snooki knew the video was for Mehmet Oz, but she did address him as Mehmet knowing he recently left Jersey to seek a new job.

-According to Cameo, it costs $300 to get a personalized video from Snooki.
+According to Cameo, it costs $300 to get a personalized video from Snooki and a business video costs $3,500.
+It’s not clear which option the Fetterman campaign chose. abc27 has reached out to Cameo and Snooki for more information on the video.

 Much has been made in the Pennsylvania U.S. Senate race if Oz is from Pennsylvania.